 Duration: aprox.
 7 hours.
 Check rates and available days.

-An ideal experience to travel, learn more about the history of tea in South America and taste local tea.
+The Tea Route in Misiones, Argentiona, is an ideal experience to travel, learn more about the history of tea in South America and taste local tea products.
 A day-long excursion full of sensations: harvest green leaves by hand, and discover stories and collection methods.

 Followed by a three-course lunch designed to delight you with a tea pairing and ending with a tea tasting.
 This activity takes place at Camelias Golf y Campos de Té, in Oberá, 160 km from Puerto Valle.